YES-12/WORK/_posts/2020-12-13-picture-markdown.md

 ---

 # Hi THIS IS ANOTHER TEST RUN.
-This is the seconde (test) post of the blog.
+This is the second (test) post of the blog.
 This is to show that the posts works and that I have succeeded